rmrfslashbin/anythingllm-custom-agent-nearby-businesses-skill/README.md

 # Nearby Businesses Custom Agent Skill for AnythingLLM

 This custom agent skill allows users to find nearby businesses based on their queries using the Google Places API.
+It now supports more detailed information, reviews, and various search parameters.

 ## Features

 - Searches for businesses based on user queries
-- Provides business names, addresses, and ratings (when available)
+- Provides business names, addresses, and ratings
+- Supports searching within a specific radius
+- Can filter for businesses open now
+- Retrieves operating hours and reviews when requested
-- Handles a wide range of queries including location, business type, and features
+- Handles various types of queries including nearby locations and categorical searches

 ## Prerequisites

 - Node.js 18+
 - Yarn package manager
 - AnythingLLM running in a supported environment
-- Google Places API key
+- Google Places API key with the following APIs enabled:
+  - Places API
+  - Place Details API

 ## Installation